PSHE

 IMPLEMENTATION

-• The scheme is aimed at being flexible and can constantly be updated with new books and schemes to reflect the changing emphasis in education e.g. the importance of understanding protected characteristics.
+- The scheme is aimed at being flexible and can constantly be updated with new books and schemes to reflect the changing emphasis in education e.g. the importance of online safety and online wellbeing.

-• The use of choice activities ensures each session offers an activity for all learners including those with SEND.
+- The use of differentiated activities and accessible books ensures each session offers an activity for all learners including those with SEND.

-• By the end of their primary education, pupils will have learnt about caring friendships, respectful relationships, online relationships and being safe.
-Talking points covers these areas each year increasing in complexity and reinforcing previous learning.
+- By the end of their primary education, pupils will have learnt about: Families and people who care for me, Caring friendships, Respectful kind relationships, Online safety and awareness, Being safe, General wellbeing, Wellbeing online, Physical health and fitness, Healthy eating, Drugs, alcohol tobacco and vaping, Health protection and prevention, Personal safety, Basic first aid, Developing bodies, Talking points covers these areas each year increasing in complexity and reinforcing previous learning.

 IMPACT